 Alongside the non-domestic work the Council Tax List has to be maintained with the addition of new houses, deletion of demolished houses and any appeal work which arises throughout the year.
-There may be a surge in these appeals due to the changes announced by the Scottish Government to the amounts payable by the higher bands of council tax.
 This work will require to be absorbed into business as usual for the foreseeable future.